codebyshennan/tamkeen-data/docs/1-data-fundamentals/_assignments/1.1-assigment.md

-# Assignment: Introduction to Data Analytics and Data Science
+# Quiz: Introduction to Data Analytics and Data Science

 ## Questions